DronetDevDesign/techy-techs-blog/README.md

 ## A blog for coders who like to get technical about subjects pertaining to programming

 ## Purpose:
-e-commify is an ecommerce product app.
-The user loads the seeds by typing "npm run seed" in the terminal then the user types "npm start" to load the database and access the server.
-The user should then use Insomnia to test and access the the ecommerce database product, category and tag routes.
-The user can GET, POST, PUT and DELETE products, categories and tags.
+The Techy Techs Blog is a fun way to get the latest trends, questions and solutions about programming languages.
+Sign up and get a profile by creating a username, your email address and a password!
 It's extremely easy to use!

 ## Heroku App Link:
 ## https://techy-techs-blog.herokuapp.com/